Skip to the content.

 kubectl is a command line tool for communicating with a Kubernetes API server.
 You can use kubectl to create, inspect, update, and delete Kubernetes objects.

-What about Docker?
+What about Containerd?

 Kubernetes’ main objects